cyberhawk-software/technical-test-back-end/DEV_DIARY.md

 5. Sort out all the factories
 6. Build the basic structure for services/repositories/controllers
 7. Create some seeders so we can get some data into the app
+8. Check /farms endpoint to see if working.
+It wasn't so debugged and found I needed turbines so created all infrastructure to get turbines
+9.